 The Coronal Brow Lift is the “classic” brow lift, and was very popular in the 1970’s and 1980’s.
-Just like the hairline brow lift, the coronal brow lift begins by immediately making an incision behind the hairline, stretching across the top of the head from one ear to the other.
+A coronal brow lift begins by making an incision behind the hairline, going across the top of the head from one ear to the other.
 The scalp and forehead skin are elevated off the underlying tissue.
 The muscles between the eyebrows are modified to help minimize wrinkles in this area.
-The eyebrows are then lifted to their new positions and excess skin is trimmed.
-Typically women who undergo this brow lift are in their 60’s or 70’s.
+The eyebrows are then lifted to their new positions and excess skin is removed.
+Typically patients who undergo this brow lift are in their 60’s or 70’s.

 Sometimes all it takes is relatively small incisions directly over the eyebrows.
 The Direct Brow Lift is more common in men than women.
 Men tend to have thicker eyebrow hair and the scar may be less noticeable.
 This may be a good operation for a man in his 60’s or 70’s whose eyebrows have descended enough that his eyelids are draped over the eyelashes.

-Dr. Kunkel performs brow lift surgery in a surgery center or hospital.
-The procedure takes a little over an hour.
+Dr. Kunkel performs brow lift surgery in a Fort Worth surgery center or hospital.
+The procedure usually takes a little over an hour.
 The patient is put to sleep under the direction of an anesthesiologist (general anesthesia).
-Brow lifts are often combined with cosmetic eyelid surgery or a facelift.
 Most patients go home the same day.

 Some swelling and bruising are present after surgery.
 Bruising may be noticeable to other people for 3 to 4 weeks.
 The forehead skin may be numb for a while.
 Some patients return to work after a week or 10 days.
 Strenuous physical activity should be avoided for 4 to 6 weeks.